raspberrypilearning/coder-html-css-lessons/Lesson-2/lesson-plan-2.md

 2. Next demonstrate to the students how to create a new page on Google Coder, name it, and give it a colour.
 See [Student Instructions here]()

 3. Explain how to add heading text and a description of their item to review plus what the html tag looks like to do this.
+Give students time to try this and preview what it looks like.

+4. Next introduce students to other ways to display text (see the student instructions) including, breaking lines of text, adding paragraphs of text, using different heading sizes and horizontal lines.

 ### Plenary

+Select students to demonstarte their work so far to the class.
+Draw out through questioning what tags they used and how they worked.

 ### Homework

+Using [creativecommons image search](http://search.creativecommons.org/) students should find or make a note of images they can use on their webpage.